GlooHQ/gloo-lang/engine/language_server/CONTRIBUTING.md

 ### Project Architecture

+`language_server` contains
+ - A Rust library for managing a `Session` and running the abstract functionality of an LSP server.
+ - A concrete LSP server that uses the above library runs as a native executable.
+ - A WASM module that wraps the above library with WASM shims for use by the web panel.

 `ruff_server` uses a [lock-free data model](https://github.com/astral-sh/ruff/blob/a28776e3aa76c18dcc1f1ad36a48aa189040860d/crates/ruff_server/src/session.rs#L17-L26) to represent its state.
 The server runs in a [continuous event loop](https://github.com/astral-sh/ruff/blob/a28776e3aa76c18dcc1f1ad36a48aa189040860d/crates/ruff_server/src/server.rs#L146-L173) by listening to incoming messages over `stdin` and dispatches [tasks](https://github.com/astral-sh/ruff/blob/a28776e3aa76c18dcc1f1ad36a48aa189040860d/crates/ruff_server/src/server/schedule/task.rs#L29-L40) based on the type of message.
 A 'task' can either be 'local' or 'background' - the former kind has exclusive mutable access to the state and execute immediately, blocking the event loop until their completion.
 The latter kind, background